-Since 1980, the year Ronald Reagan was elected president, there have been ten presidential elections.
-According to exit poll data in each of those elections, the majority of nones have voted for the Democratic Party candidate.
-This Democratic preference has increased substantially in recent years compared to the 1980s; the 1980, 1984, and 1988 elections are the most “competitive” in terms of the margin of victory the Democratic candidates achieved among the nones.
+Since 1980, the year Ronald Reagan was elected, there have been ten presidential elections.
+According to exit poll data in each of those elections, the majority of nones—people with no religious affiliation—have voted for the Democratic Party candidate.
+This preference has increased substantially in recent years; the 1980, 1984, and 1988 elections are the most “competitive” in terms of the margin of victory the Democratic candidates achieved among the nones.
 Elections in the 1990s (’92, ’96, and 2000) saw support for Republicans hit its lowest points, with nonreligious voters abandoning GOP candidates in large numbers.
 In the current century (2004, 2008, 2012, and 2016 elections), Democrats have reached their highest level of support from the nones so far.

 With the exception of 2016, twenty-first century elections have lacked the high-profile third party and independent candidate bids of the ’90s and most nones voted for the candidates from the two major parties.
 In 2016, 6 percent of Americans voted for an array of third-party and independent candidates, including former New Mexico governor Gary Johnson of the Libertarian Party, physician Jill Stein of the Green Party, and former intelligence officer Evan McMullin.
 Eight percent of nones voted for these and other candidates, the highest level of support for third-party candidates since 2000.